dominicbeesley/blitter-vhdl-6502/doc/fishbone-spec.md

 - d_wr_stb for cycle n - may be asserted after a_stb for n+i - TODO: check, if not then assert stall must *should* be asserted until d_wr_stb?

-what are rules when cyc is dropped early - must all items support it?
-- must negate ack/rdy instantly?
-- ack/rdy should be qualified by cyc i.e. must be deasserted as soon as cyc dropped
-- ack will be active for exactly one cycle
-- rdy may be active for one ore more cycles before ack
-- rdy must be asserted when ack is asserted
-- rdy must not be asserted after ack is deasserted

 Masters must handle slaves that ack a write cycle *before* d_wr_stb has been asserted (where a write is inappropriate for example)